God Is ONE — Not Two or Three

 During the long years of exile, the Jewish people lost the Land of Israel, the Temple, the priesthood, the Davidic kingship, and sacrifices.

 We survived despite these temporary losses because we never abandoned the Torah with its moral, legal, and spiritual teachings.

 The word Torah means more than just “the law” or “Bible.”
 The root of the word Torah is “horah,” which means “instruction.”
 As it says, “to instruct [להורת–l’horot] the children of Israel” (Leviticus 10:11).

 The Torah is a transformative instruction that affects our body and soul.

-Once, while visiting a college campus, a missionary confronted me and claimed the plural words “us” and “our” prove that a “plural” God created man.
+Once, while I was visiting a college campus, a missionary confronted me and claimed the plural words “us” and “our” prove that a “plural” God created man.

-I refuted this familiar Christian argument by demonstrating that the Torah affirms the oneness and absolute unity of God with verses like, “there is nothing else besides God” (Deuteronomy 4:35) and “I am the first, and I am the last; besides me, there is no God” (Isaiah 44:6).
+I refuted this familiar Christian argument by demonstrating that the Torah affirms the oneness and absolute unity of God with verses including, “there is nothing else besides God” (Deuteronomy 4:35) and “I am the first, and I am the last; besides Me, there is no God” (Isaiah 44:6).

-These verses teach that God is not a plurality because God’s essence transcends the limitations of time and space.
-Therefore, God does not have divisions or parts which can only exist within the framework of created time and space.
+These verses teach that God is not a plurality, because God’s essence transcends the limitations of time and space.
+Therefore, God does not have divisions or parts that can exist only within the framework of created time and space.

-This is the spiritual message contained in the most recognized Jewish prayer, “Hear O Israel the Lord our God, the Lord is One” (Exodus 6:4).
+This is the spiritual message contained in the most recognized Jewish prayer, “Hear, O Israel, the Lord our God, the Lord is One” (Deuteronomy 6:4).

 Furthermore, the Torah reaffirms the oneness of God — during the creation of man — by stating in the singular that “God created man in His [singular] image” (Genesis 1:27).